 "As in the case of other Asian countries, the Chinese people of all ethnic groups have lived on our own land for generations.
 We suffered from invasion and occupation of colonialists and foreign aggressors.
 Fortunately, after arduous struggles of all ethnic groups, we drove away those colonialists and aggressors.
-In China, there are no indigenous people and therefore no indigenous issues."8
+In China, there are no indigenous people and therefore no indigenous issues."

 Groups in a number of Asian countries have in fact begun participating in international institutions and gatherings of "indigenous peoples", and transnational organizations have been formed in the region that are made up of groups calling themselves "indigenous".
-The Pacific-Asia Council of Indigenous Peoples is one such organization, and is affiliated with the World Council of Indigenous Peoples, as well as the Asia Indigenous Peoples Pact (AIPP).9 Membership in AIPP currently stands at 28 organizations from 14 different countries.10
+The Pacific-Asia Council of Indigenous Peoples is one such organization, and is affiliated with the World Council of Indigenous Peoples, as well as the Asia Indigenous Peoples Pact (AIPP).
+Membership in AIPP currently stands at 28 organizations from 14 different countries.
+10

 One of the most compelling arguments against the Chinese government's position that there are no indigenous people in the PRC revolves around the terminology used by the Qing government (the Qing Dynasty was founded in the mid-17th century by a northeastern people who became known as the Manchu).
-The Qing government referred to the southern part of East Turkestan as "Hui bu" (回部) and to Uyghurs as "Hui zi" (回), thus indicating that it was the land of the Uyghurs.11 The official name of Xinjiang (meaning "New Territory" or "New Dominion" in Chinese), used by the PRC to refer to East Turkestan, also strengthens the case that Uyghurs are indigenous to East Turkestan.
+The Qing government referred to the southern part of East Turkestan as "Hui bu" (回部) and to Uyghurs themselves as "Hui zi" (回子), thus indicating that the region was the land of the Uyghurs.
+11 The official name of Xinjiang (meaning "New Territory" or "New Dominion" in Chinese),